munificent/craftinginterpreters/book/optimization.md

 </aside>

 If we've got 51 bits, we can stuff a 48-bit pointer in there with three bits to spare.
-Just enough to store a tiny type tag to distinguish between `nil`, Booleans, and Obj pointers.
+Those three bits are just enough to store tiny type tags to distinguish between `nil`, Booleans, and Obj pointers.

 That's what NaN boxing is.
 Within a single 64-bit double, you can store all of the different floating pointer numeric values, as well as a pointer and a couple of other special sentinel values.
-Half the memory usage as our current Value struct, while retaining all of the fidelity.
+Half the memory usage of our current Value struct, while retaining all of the fidelity.

-What's particularly nice about this representation is that there is no need to *convert* a raw double value into a "boxed" form.
+What's particularly nice about this representation is that there is no need to *convert* a numeric double value into a "boxed" form.
 Lox numbers *are* just normal 64-bit doubles.
-We'll still need to *check* their type before we use them, since Lox is dynamically typed, but we don't need to do any bit shifting or pointer indirection to go from "value" to "number".
+We still need to *check* their type before we use them, since Lox is dynamically typed, but we don't need to do any bit shifting or pointer indirection to go from "value" to "number".